 Using the pivot SQL statement on the large container I was given ground to a halt, I’m sure it would have come back to be eventually, but I got tired of waiting after what seemed for ages.. there has to be a better way.

 Turns out the OFFSET statement in SQLite, even when hitting an index still does a scan to find the offset..
 This is slow when you get to a very large table size.
-Turns out under the hood, an Index is stored as a double-linked list, which I’m sure probably has optimisations but anyway I was struggling to think of a good way to find a good enough middle value that didn’t involve some table scanning.
+Turns out under the hood, the resultset is stored as a double-linked list, and OFFSET will still scan down the results, which I’m sure probably has optimisations but anyway I was struggling to think of a good way to find a good enough middle value that didn’t involve some table scanning.
 You can see from the SQL statement, we know have many objects we have in the container, but the problem is because swift is eventually consistent we need to temporally store objects that have been deleted.
 So randomly picking an index doesn’t help, and it wont necessarily be in name order.